-With the Covid-19 situation, real estate and facilities teams in corporate workplaces are challenged with the logistics of planning and implementing new ways of working that balance business continuity with employee safety—now and in the months to come.
+With the ongoing pandemic, real estate and facilities teams are challenged with the logistics of planning and implementing new ways of working that balance business continuity with employee safety—now and in the months to come.

 The Covid-19 pandemic has presented new and incredible challenges for the day-to-day routines of millions of workers around the globe.
 It’s tremendous what has been accomplished by the workforce at large with speed, flexibility, patience, and determination in the face of this threat.
 Leaders have had to quickly and strategically navigate the sudden shift to remote working, while maintaining the symbiotic relationship between business continuity and employee wellbeing.